-Squarespace's interface is a little fiddly to use compared with some.
+When we reviewed it, we found Squarespace's interface is a little fiddly to use compared with some.
 However, the flipside of that is that there's more functionality if you dig around a little.
 You get virtually everything you'll ever need to showcase your videos, without having to install third-party apps or programs.
 (There are a few third-party extensions available, but these are mainly focused on ecommerce.)

 Are Squarespace's plans more than you can afford?
 Then we recommend Wix, which makes it easy to build a website without knowing anything about code, and starts at very low prices.

 Wix gives you 800+ templates to get you started, including dozens of portfolio designs you can use to showcase your videography work.
 There are also some great online store templates if you want to sell products.

 When we reviewed it, we particularly appreciated the industry-leading SEO support features, and found the builder super-easy to use.
 Once you've chosen a template, just use drag and drop to add your text, images and videos, and you're done.
 If you like, you can then head to Wix’s App Market, where you'll find numerous add-ons to customise it further.
 A quick search for “video” delivers 36 different apps, many of which are designed specifically to help you showcase your videos on your website.